Ankita1119/IPL-Season-Analysis-2008-2022/README.md

 ✅ Total Sixes & Fours in Each Season 🔥
 ✅ Player & Bowler Stats 🎯
 ✅ Matches Won by Venue, Toss Decision & Result Type 📊
 ✅ Team-wise Win Count in Each Season ⚡

+## 📂 Dataset & Schema

+This project utilizes two tables:
+### 1️⃣ ipl_matches_2008_2022
+Contains match-level details from 2008 to 2022.